-The Data Science for Business Certificate consists of four courses.
+The Data Science for Professionals Certificate consists of four courses.
 The four courses follow a sequence that explores foundational and functional knowledge and moves into synthesis and integration of that knowledge.
 The following descriptions provide greater insight into the content of each course.

 Foundations of Data Science with R (Fall Semester)

 This foundational course offers a full-spectrum introduction to data science and data science workflows, emphasizing data as a source of value creation in the enterprise.
 The R programming environment serves as the implementation vehicle in support of essential data science activities – data exploration and visualization, data wrangling, predictive modeling, model deployment, and communication.
 The R programming environment, along with Python, is among the most important tools in the data scientist’s toolbox and this course will feature tools and a style of programming inspired by the popular tidyverse ecosystem – ggplot2 for data visualization, dplyr and tidyr for data wrangling.
 Students will master elements of the data science workflow through a series of short R programming exercises reinforced by a full-spectrum, integrative final project.
 Presentation skills are an ever-present theme as students are challenged, through every stage of analysis, to communicate managerial relevance and value to the enterprise.

 Practical Applications of Python for Data Science (Fall Semester)